How To Use Substack, for Readers

 Why I’m writing this for you:

-It’s also not a plug for Substack in general.
-Substack is simply a digital platform made real by the people who write and read there.
+This article is also not a plug for Substack in general.
+Substack is simply a digital platform made real by the people who write and read on it.

-I’m writing this piece for my own readers and friends who have celebrated my move here…and then asked, “But what is Substack?”
-It’s even for those of you who don’t know if you care.
-You might be surprised by how much potential benefit there is to you knowing and participating a little bit.
+I’m writing this piece for my own readers and friends who ask, “But what is Substack?”
+It’s even for those of you who don’t know if you even care.
+You might be surprised by how much benefit there is to you knowing and participating a little bit.

 My experiences as a reader:

 The first Substack I followed was The Free Press.
 Bari Weiss gained notoriety when she resigned with sadness from The New York Times.
 I knew nothing about Substack but found her writing and journalistic exploration insightful.
-Joining her email list, I quickly valued it enough to pay $5/month to support her writing, something I’ve done for the past 3+ years.
+Joining her Substack email list, I quickly valued it enough to pay $5/month to support her writing, something I’ve continued to do for years.

 The Substack part of this relationship was quickly forgotten, though.
 Bari’s newsletters came to my email inbox which is where I read them.
-I never visited her website on Substack, don’t know or care too much what my paid subscription got me besides certain gated content.
-Mostly, I just appreciate receiving her and her team’s journalism in my inbox.
+I never visited her website on Substack, and didn’t know or care too much what my paid subscription got me besides paid-only content from her team in my inbox.

-Several months ago, I found myself subscribed to newsletters from Satya Robyn, a Buddhist teacher and therapist writing about self-compassion, and Frederik Gieschen, writing about “money, meaning, and the mystery of life.”
-Not just subscribed, but actively reading and appreciating a thoughtfulness of writing in my inbox different from social media soundbites and marketing messages.
+Years after subscribing to The Free Press, I found myself subscribed to newsletters like those from Satya Robyn, a Buddhist teacher and therapist writing about self-compassion, and Frederik Gieschen, writing about “money, meaning, and the mystery of life.”
+Not just subscribed, but actively reading and appreciating their thoughtfulness of writing in my inbox different from social media soundbites and marketing messages.

 It was like walking into a well-lit, cozy, tidy room after being at an overstimulating carnival.